-- Green infrastructure (GI) must be implemented at sufficient levels based on the physiographic characteristics of the city to mitigate the effect of imperviousness on urban hydrologic response. - Current densities of GI implementation in Tucson are insufficient to have a significant effect on flow volumes or peak flows. - Current maintenance practices decrease infiltration in GI systems in Tucson but in other cities are related to function closer to design.
+- GI can be implemented at a significant enough level to mitigate the effect of imperviousness on urban hydrologic response and these levels need to be somewhat higher than current implementation levels. - Current densities of GI implementation in Tucson are insufficient to have a significant effect on flow volumes or peak flows. - Current GI implementation levels interact with stream riparian processes to improve.